How Many People Are Named Mikal?

 An estimated 3,717 people in the United States have the first name Mikal.
 It is used for both genders, with 84.8% male.
 The average bearer is 32 years old, and Mikal peaked in popularity in 1993 with 180 births that year.

-Below you will find a full statistical profile of Mikal as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Mikal as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Mikal paired with any surname.

 Estimated Living Americans